Setting up MySQL

 - Replace mypassword with the password you selected earlier in this procedure.

-- At the mysql> prompt, check to see that the users were properly set up by running this command:
+- Now, check to see that all users are properly set up by running this command:

-- If all went well, you should see the following:
+- You should see output similar to the following:

 | user | host |